pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]
 #pagebreak()

-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     The pixel art on left is for rust's mascot ferris the crab obtaining a sandwich.
 It was made for a monthly online rust meetup.
 I was planning speak in the meetup but the last meetup was december of last year.

     The pixel art on right is the logo I made for the Coventry University Summer School Game Jam.
 It's the elemental powers for the characters.
 If I wanted to continue the game, I would add the element for the other powers when I add them to the game.
-]
+  ].trim(),
+)
 #block(height: 1fr, width: 100%)[
   #columns(2)[
     === Rust for Lunch